-- This function may differ by camera models. - Excessive noise reduction will affect the image details.
+This function may differ by camera models.

 The function of digital noise reduction can increase the image's SNR and improve its quality.

 Click Analog Control > Digital Noise Reduction Mode, select Expert as Digital Noise Reduction Mode, and enter Denoise Strength and Noise Correct according to actual demands.